ethereum-optimism/optimism-tutorial/erc20-bridge/README.md

 1. On Optimistic Ethereum create an ERC-20 contract that inherits from [L2StandardERC20](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/libraries/standards/L2StandardERC20.sol).
-2. Transfer from an address in L1 to the same address in L2:
+2. Transfer from L1 to L2:
    1. Do A
    2. Do b
-4. Transfer from an address in L2 to the same address L1:
+3. Transfer from L2 to L1:
    1. Do A
    2. Do b